Sacraments

 Just as we grow physically, intellectually, and emotionally, we need to grow spiritually as well.
 Confirmation is that step that not only draws us closer to God, but at the same time fulfills in us the promises made on our behalf on the day of our baptism.
 It is in our confirmation that we receive the Holy Spirit in His Fullness

-For those interested in finding out more about our program, please see our EDUCATION page (internal link to education page).
+For those interested in finding out more about our program, please see our EDUCATION page.

 Matrimony